thomas-stubbs/ECE153B_Final_Project/README.md

 ### By Thomas Stubbs

 ## Project Overview
   The goal of this project is to use the STM32L4 Discovery Board and peripheral sensors to gather and display data from a bicycle that is pertinent to the cyclist.
-Specifically, the cyclist’s speed, pedal cadence, and brake temperature are read by the peripheral sensors and displayed on the Discovery Board’s built in LCD.
+Specifically, the cyclist’s speed, pedal cadence ~~, and brake temperature~~ are read by the peripheral sensors and displayed on the Discovery Board’s built in LCD.

   Speed and cadence is measured in the same way, with two-piece proximity sensors to measure revolution speed.
 One part of the sensor is mounted on the bicycle frame and its counterpart is mounted on the wheel in the case of speed measurement, and on the pedal crank arm in the case of cadence measurement.
 Both of these peripherals are interfaced with UART to communicate with the microcontroller.